yananli117/E2SE/README.md

 - OpenSSL and libssl-dev

 ### hardware requirement to the client:
--Programmic access to the AWS S3 server.
+- Programmic access to the AWS S3 server.
 We just provide a private security credential to programmically access the AWS S3 for the Usenix artifact evaluation.
 (If any user want to test/use this prototype, plaese first login AWS console via https://aws.amazon.com/ with your own AWS account and create the security credential to programically access the AWS S3.
 If users want to use other cloud storage services, the implementation of Client class should be modified a bit to apply to the APIs the storage cloud provides.
 So far the proviided prototype only support AWS S3 as the storage server.)

 - the client and key server could be deployed on different devices for standard use.
 It is ok to run two processes for the client and key server in one device to verify the function.